JeongTaekBang/MyArticles/Investment Policy Statement.md

 - It is essential to differentiate between **holding for long-term growth** and **neglecting signs of overvaluation**.
 Even for long-term investors, there are times when it is prudent to reduce or exit a position if the stock has clearly moved beyond reasonable valuation levels.
 Avoid confusing **"holding on"** with **"neglecting due diligence"**.
 - **Warren Buffett** often avoids companies that enter such speculative phases.
 His decision to stay away from the tech bubble is an example of recognizing the risks associated with overvalued stocks, regardless of their underlying business potential.

+### Strategic Risk Management: Weighted Scenario Planning
+- One of the core elements of this philosophy is weighted average scenario planning.
+This method allows for better risk management by mapping out various potential outcomes and assigning probabilities to each scenario.
+For instance, investing in a biotech firm awaiting FDA approval might carry a 70% probability of approval but also a 30% chance of rejection.
+Scenario planning helps adjust position sizes and implement hedging strategies to account for these risks.
+- By applying scenario planning, you elevate decision quality and develop the mental flexibility to adapt to different market conditions.
+This approach forces rigorous research and encourages humility, which helps investors avoid overconfidence in a single outcome.

+### Enhanced Decision Quality
+- Weighted scenario planning not only helps manage risk but also forces a deep level of analysis.
+It challenges assumptions, encourages diverse perspectives, and leads to more robust decision-making.
+Collaborating with advisors or trusted voices often reveals blind spots, resulting in more comprehensive investment strategies.

 **Key Insight**: Focusing on Flag Bearer Candidates allows investors to participate in the most dynamic phase of a company’s evolution — the point where it strives to become a leader, captures market momentum, and exhibits transformative growth potential.
 This approach maximizes returns while managing the inherent risk level of long-term investing, making it the preferred strategy for those who aim to achieve outsized gains as market dynamics shift and new leaders emerge.

 ---